The ENT Balance Center is a state of the art facility for the diagnosis and treatment of dizziness and balance disorders.

 Thomas E. Boismier, MPH, is Director of the Balance Care Center.
 Prior to joining ENT Associates in 1997 to develop the Center, he spent 10 years as the assistant director of the Vestibular Testing Center at University of Michigan.
 He has an extensive clinical and research background in vestibular science.
 He has taught balance testing to professionals nation-wide and abroad, including a teaching secondment in Addenbrooke's Hospital at Cambridge University in England.

-Wendy Wierzbowski, PT, is our Chief Balance Therapist.
-She has practiced for over 13 years in balance therapy.
-She has experience working to im-prove gait and balance in patients with amputations, strokes and other movement disorders.
 All of our balance physical therapists have advanced training and practice exclusively in this specialized field.
 All of our physical therapists have earned a competency certificate in vestibular rehabilitation therapy from a nationally recognized training program.